haskell-backpack/backpack-str/README.md

 If you think your method is of general interest, submit a PR to str-sig!

+**How can I help?** As you can tell in the feature matrix below, certain operations on `Str` are not widely supported among the implementations.
+Contributing tests and efficient implementations (the tests are important) to upstream or this package would be greatly appreciated.

+Note that some operations are not efficiently implementable, or not implementable at all, on certain string representations, so full feature parity is not achievable.

 ## Feature matrix

 Although eventually we would like to have feature parity among